JeffreySarnoff/TimesDates.jl/README.md

 This package exists to provide the community with two types.
 One type `TimeDate` holds the caledar date with the time of day in nanoseconds.
 The other `TimeDateZone` holds the the caledar date with the time of day in nanoseconds and the timezone.

+The general approach is separate the date, slowtime, fasttime, and timezone (if appropriate), then use the date, slowtime and timezone (if appropriate) to obtain a coarse result using the facilities provided by the `Date` and `TimeZones` packages.
+We refine the coarse result by adding or subtracting the fasttime, as appropriate.

 The inner dynamics rely upon the `Period` types (`Year` .. `Day`, `Hour`, .., `Nanosecond`) and `CompoundPeriod` all provided by `Dates`.
 We distinguish _slowtime_, which is millisecond resolved, from a nanosecond resolved _fasttime_.

 ```julia